1/29/2025

 Operator

 Thank you.
 We will now begin the question and answer session.
 If you have dialed in and would like to ask a question, please press star 1 on your telephone keypad to raise your hand and join the queue.
 If you would like to withdraw your question, simply press star 1 again.
-We will take our first question from Russell Gunther at Stevens.
+We'll take our first question from Russell Gunther at Stevens.

 speaker